auth0/docs/articles/client-platforms/jquery/04-user-profile.md

 # Summary

-In this guide you learned how to manage user profile by fetching the user profile information from Auth0 and then storing that information in localStorage to avoid future requests and then read this information from localStorage in order to show user profile.
-You also learned how to add custom sign up fields to Auth0's sign up form and how to update user's profile information.
+In this guide you learned how to manage user profiles by fetching the user profile information from Auth0, storing that information in localStorage to avoid future requests, and then reading this information from localStorage to show the user profile.
+You also learned how to add custom sign-up fields to Auth0's sign-up form and how to update user profile information.